adrian-bg/remix/README.md

 ## Getting started

-In order to start the project, you can run the shell scrip that helps bring all containers up and running
+In order to start the project, you can run the shell scrip that helps bring all containers up and running.
+Make the script executable with command `chmod +x wallet.sh`.

 Available commands:
  - `./wallet.sh build`
+- `./wallet.sh init`
 - `./wallet.sh start`
 - `./wallet.sh stop`
 - `./wallet.sh test`
- - `./wallet.sh init`

 ### Build command

-The build command is responsible to build the docker containers and initialise the projects (./wallet.sh init)
+The build command is responsible to build the docker containers

+### Init command

+The init command is responsible to set all the project's requirement (env file, migrations, install packages)

 ### Start command